-Chilled fruit custard is the perfect dessert for the summer months.
-Seasonal fruit like strawberries, apple, grapes, mango, banana and pomegranate are dipped in a thick, creamy and slightly sweet vanilla custard sauce.
-Mmm!
+Chilled Indian fruit custard with jelly is the perfect dessert for the summer months.
+Seasonal fruit like apple, grapes, mango, banana, pomegranate and berries are dipped in a thick, smooth and creamy vanilla custard sauce sweetened with honey.
+Both stovetop and Instant Pot recipes included.

-This Indian fruit custard is the best, most easy way to beat the summer heat.
+This simple fruit custard is the best, most easy way to beat the summer heat.
 A very popular dessert in India, it is a real crowd-pleaser.
 Plus, it is so easy to put together, you'll want to save the recipe to make it again and again.
-Unlike some Indian desserts that can be quite fussy and time-consuming, this one comes together in a heartbeat.
+Unlike some Indian desserts that can be quite fussy and time-consuming, this is a simple dessert and comes together in a heartbeat.
 Granted, it's not the most traditional of Indian sweet dishes, but it has a refreshing, summery taste that will make you reach for seconds.

 It's also the most kid-friendly dessert ever.
 When my twins were small, and I wanted them to eat more fruit, guess what I made for dessert?
 Yep.
 It was fruit custard on the menu, literally every week.
-Now that they are teenagers, they still love it and ask me to make it for old times' sake!
+Now that they are teenagers, they still love it and ask me to make this delicious dessert for old times' sake!

-- Vanilla custard powder - I used 3 tablespoons of Bird's Custard Powder (no affiliate links).
+- Vanilla custard powder - I used three tablespoons of Bird's Custard Powder.

-- Fresh milk - 3 cups + 6 tablespoons for dissolving the custard powder.
+- Fresh full-fat milk - Three cups + six tablespoons for dissolving the custard powder.

-- Fresh fruit - take your pick of the season - strawberries, grapes, banana, apple, pomegranate and mango.
+- Fresh fruit - Take your pick of the season.
+Strawberries, blueberries, grapes, banana, apple, pomegranate, mango...all these fruit will work.

 Which fruit to avoid

-Citrus fruit like oranges and grapefruit should be avoided as the custard becomes runny after a while with these fruit.
+Citrus fruits like oranges and grapefruit should be avoided as these fruits release water and the custard becomes runny after a while.
 Watermelon and cantaloupe should also not be used as their water content is very high and they will disintegrate in the sauce pretty fast.
 Pineapple is another no-no due to the enzymes in it.
-Other than these, most fruit can be used.
+Other than these, most fresh fruits of your choice can be used.

 What is custard powder made of and substitutions